 \subsection{Input catalog}

-The input catalog is built from several catalogs based on \textit{Kepler} archive data.
-The construction of the input catalog is shown in Table \ref{inputcata}.
+The input catalog is compiled from multiple sources based on Kepler archive data.
+A summary of the catalog construction is provided in Table~\ref{inputcata}.

-General Catalog of Variable Stars (GCVS\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/all/gcvsegvars.html}}, \citealt{gcvs88,gcvs94,gcvs95,gcvs21}) is a database of variable stars providing by the Sternberg Astronomical Institute and Institute of Astronomy (Russian Acad.
-Sci.).
-GCVS presents 6 $\delta$ Sct, 21 hybrid variables, and one classic Cepheid.
+The General Catalog of Variable Stars (GCVS\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/all/gcvsegvars.html}}, \citealt{gcvs88,gcvs94,gcvs95,gcvs21}), maintained by the Sternberg Astronomical Institute and the Institute of Astronomy, lists $\delta$ Sct stars, 21 hybrid variables, and one classical Cepheid.

-\citet{AA620} presents 1,391 RR from cross-matching with \textit{Gaia} DR2, including 42 from \textit{Kepler}, and 1,349 from \textit{K2}.
-The purity of this catalog is about $92\% \sim 98\%$ by using several ready-made codes for search and identification between their work and \textit{Gaia} DR2.
-We adopt 42 RR after cross-matching with the \textit{Kepler} catalog \citep{AA620}.
-The catalog includes one classic Cepheid and one Type II Cepheid (T2CEP).
+\citet{AA620} present a catalog of 1,391 RR Lyrae stars cross-matched with Gaia DR2, including 42 from Kepler and 1,349 from K2.
+The catalog's purity is estimated at $92\% \sim 98\%$ using automated identification tools.
+We include 42 RR Lyrae stars from the Kepler sample \citep{AA620}.
+This catalog also contains one classical Cepheid and one Type II Cepheid (T2CEP).

-Kepler Eclipsing Binary Star catalog (KEB, \citealt{keb1,keb2,keb3,keb4,keb5,keb6,keb7,keb8}) presents 2,908 EB from \textit{Kepler} and \textit{K2} surveys.
-They are given by Eclipsing Binaries via Artificial Intelligence, a neural network that can output EB parameters from given light curves.
+The Kepler Eclipsing Binary Star Catalog (KEB, \citealt{keb1,keb2,keb3,keb4,keb5,keb6,keb7,keb8}) includes 2,908 EBs identified from Kepler and K2 data.
+These classifications are generated using Eclipsing Binaries via Artificial Intelligence, a neural network that infers EB parameters from light curves.

 \citet{AJ149.68} presents 82 $\delta$ Sct, 204 $\gamma$ Dor and 32 hybrid stars from \textit{Kepler} data.
 The HYB includes $\delta$ Sct/EB, $\delta$ Sct/$\gamma$ Dor and $\delta$ Sct/ROT hybrids.